lackdaz/rpi-projects/getting-started/README.md

 If all goes well, Raspbian would be installed and you can now start hacking away with your Raspberry Pi!

+9. Check how much space you have left with `df -h`

 Here are some super useful utilities that I install with my mint Raspbian:

 1. matchbox-keyboard - an on-screen keyboard that allows you to type using your mouse.
 Tends to double tap with some mice so be careful.